i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/overview/kanban.md

 For Tickets, Changes, and Problems, only a global Kanban is available and is specific to each type (you cannot view tickets and changes on the same Kanban).
-For the sake of berevity, the Kanban for Tickets, Changes and Problems is refered to as the *ITIL Kanban* in the rest of this document.
+For the sake of brevity, the Kanban for Tickets, Changes and Problems is referred to as the *ITIL Kanban* in the rest of this document.

 Currently, the columns of the Kanban represent the status of the items.